llm-bible/llm-bible.github.io/_publications/kunananthaseelan2023visual.markdown

 bibkey: kunananthaseelan2023visual
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2312.10945"}
-tags: ['Multimodal Models', 'Few-Shot', 'Tools', 'Fine-Tuning', 'Prompting']
+tags: ['Fine-Tuning', 'Tools', 'Few-Shot', 'Multimodal Models', 'Prompting']
 ---
 We introduce a language-grounded visual prompting method to adapt the visual encoder of vision-language models for downstream tasks.
 By capitalizing on